 Ingredients:

 - Chicken thighs.
-For flavorful, tender bites of chicken that don’t dry out, I recommend boneless chicken thighs.
+For flavorful, tender, bite-size of chicken that don’t dry out, I recommend boneless chicken thighs.
 If you can, keep the chicken skin for extra flavor and crunch.

 - Potato Starch.
 A gluten-free way to add texture and crunch.
 Can be subbed with corn starch.